-The MoDOT Rail section continues to apply for and receive federal HSIPR grants to improve the service.
-The first group of HSIPR grants for construction were awarded in early 2010.
 A second group of planning applications was also granted to plan six more miscellaneous projects along the route.
-All of these projects are currently in various stages of obligation, grant agreement/design finalization/review, some in preparation for construction and some for preparation to resubmit projects in future application opportunities.
+All of these projects are currently in various stages of grant agreement/design finalization/review, some in preparation for construction and some for preparation to resubmit projects in future application opportunities.

-An application for six more projects for construction was also filed this quarter, which includes some of the same projects which previously received planning funding.
-Each of the previously mentioned project applications follows the general aims of a 2007 University of Missouri study, which are to remove bottlenecks and to increase on-time performance that makes rail passenger service better and more easily accessible.
+An application for a comprehensive state rail plan was also filed this quarter, which also includes passenger rail goals.
+Each of the previously mentioned project applications follows the general aims of the study, which are to remove bottlenecks and to increase on-time performance that make rail passenger service better and more easily accessible.

-\The figure for "All Washington Trains" is for June 2010 through March 2010 because YTD data is unavailable.
+\The figure for "All Washington Trains" is for June 2010 through March 2010 because YTD data unavailable.

-OCTOBER 2010 12G (2)
+JULY 2010 12G(2)